sisrfeng/coc-wiki/Using-coc-extensions.md

 ### Why coc extensions is needed?

-The main reason is that some language servers provided by community behavior badly compare to extensions of VSCode, coc extensions could be forked from VSCode extensions to provide best user experience.
+The main reason is that some language servers provided by community behavior badly compare to extensions of VSCode, coc extensions could be forked from VSCode extensions to provide better user experience.

-Compare to the language server, extensions have more features.
+Compare to configured language server, extensions have more features.

 * Extensions could contribute properties to schema of `coc-settings.json`, like VSCode, you can write the configuration with completion and validation support when you have `coc-json` installed.